2001:

 1871:

-Walter Robinson Parr, the Illinois-based preacher who Elias Disney will name his fourth son Walter after, is born in Liverpool, England.
+Walter Robinson Parr, the Illinois-based preacher who Elias Disney named his

 1896:

-Novelist and playwright Dodie Smith is born Dorothy Gladys Smith in Lancashire, England.
-Her 1956 novel The Hundred and One Dalmatians will later be loosely adapted into a Disney animated feature.
+England.
+Her 1956 novel The Hundred and One Dalmatians was loosely adapted into a Disney animated

 1903:

-Legendary singer/actor Bing Crosby - one of the narrators of Disney's 1949
+Legendary singer & actor Bing Crosby - one of the narrators of Disney's 1949

-animated feature The Adventures of Ichabod and Mr. Toad -
+animated feature The Adventures of Ichabod and Mr. Toad - is born in Tacoma,

 1926: